-Death toll rises to 59 in devastating Maui wildfires
+Death toll rises to 67 in devastating Maui wildfires

 Numerous still missing as rebuilding begins

-At least 59 people have died so far in a series of wildfires that devastated Maui this week, according to Hawai’i Governor Josh Green.
+At least 67 people have died so far in a series of wildfires that devastated Maui this week, according to officials.

-“One can safely say we do have wildfires every year but we’ve always been able to contain them,” he told CNN on Friday.
+“One can safely say we do have wildfires every year but we’ve always been able to contain them,” Hawai’i Governor Josh Green told CNN on Friday.
 “Whether the variables are different this time or not, I’ve been in Hawaii for 23 years, but I have never seen the convergence of a fire, a hurricane, and gale force winds at the same time near one of our towns.”

 An estimated 1,000 people may be missing, according to the Hawaiian Department of Defense, though they cautioned yesterday that that figure is unconfirmed.

+Over 11,000 people have been evacuated as a result of the fires.

-On Thursday, the Biden administration declared the wildfires, which burned areas across Maui, Hawai’i, and Oahu, a major federal disaster.
+On Thursday, the Biden administration declared the wildfires, which burned areas across Maui, Hawai’i, and Oahu, a major federal disaster, freeing up additional relief resources.

 More than 1,000 structures have been burned in the fires, according to officials.